AdobeDocs/experience-platform.en/help/landing/api-guide.md

 ### Specifying the content type

 All requests with a payload in the request body (such as POST, PUT, and PATCH calls) must include a `Content-Type` header.
 Accepted values specific to each call are provided in the call parameters.
-If a specific content type is needed, the service developer guide will provide an example.
+If a specific content type is needed, the [individual Platform service guide](#api-guides) will provide an example.

 ## JSON fundamentals for Experience Platform APIs

-Adobe Experience Platform APIs employ several underlying technologies and syntaxes that are important to understand in order to effectively manage JSON-based [!DNL Platform] resources.
+Adobe Experience Platform APIs employ several underlying technologies and syntaxes that are important to understand in order to effectively manage JSON-based Platform resources.

 To learn more about JSON including example JSON schema objects, visit the [Experience Platform API fundamentals](api-fundamentals.md) guide.